phobic-wrld/WK1-code-challenge/README.md

 #### By *Grace Joy *

 ## Description
-It's a webpage that shows different types of projects done
+It's a code-challenge that shows different types of projects done

 ## Installation
 You use git clone to be able to download the documents in the GitHub